hawkeye64/quasar-extras-svg-icons/README.md

 3. The SVG uses commands, like `use` which cannot be integreted into the Quasar Framework format.

 Before making a feature request, install the package you feel should be included into this package and check out if the above criteria will fit the needs of our parser.

+Icon sets that fail:

+- Majesticons: They use `transform` to make circles.

 ## Donate
 If you appreciate the work that went into this project, please consider donating to [Quasar](https://donate.quasar.dev) or [Jeff](https://github.com/sponsors/hawkeye64).